Survey: Hungarians on the EU, the Orban government, and Russia

 The exceptions are Denmark, Germany, Estonia, Luxembourg, the Netherlands, Finland, and Sweden.
 In Hungary 56% mistrust the government, which is still better than the situation in the Czech Republic, Spain, or Croatia.
 The same is true about the Hungarian parliament.

-Hungarians’ trust in the EU institutions remains high
+Trust of Hungarians in EU institutions remains high

-As for the European Union, here Hungarians surprise us.
+As for the EU, here Hungarians surprise us.
 The EU-27 average is 49% to 43% in favor of the European Union, with 8% having no opinion.

 In Hungary it is 56% to 36%.
 That approval rate more or less matches Sweden, the Netherlands, and Denmark.
 Support for NATO is also high in Hungary: 54% to 34%, a level that is practically the same as that in Germany or Poland.
 It is hard to imagine, but even the “Brussels bureaucrats,” i.e., the European Commission, is trusted by a majority of the population (62%) despite years of a government campaign against it.
-The European Parliament is also trusted by 64% of the population, which is higher than their trust in the parliament in Budapest.
+The EU Parliament is also trusted by 64% of Hungarians, which is higher than their trust in the parliament in Budapest.

 In brief, the majority of the Hungarian population tends not to trust the government, worries about the economy, inflation, and jobs.
 The sorry state of healthcare (or perhaps, in the minds of the respondents, the government’s response to the pandemic) is the most serious concern of the population.
 What is especially striking is that trust in the institutions of the European Union is a great deal higher than in the national ones.